Home » Symptoms » Cat Symptoms A-Z » Coma

 Coma in cats

-Deep unconsciousness, also known as a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
-In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems., is a state in which a cat does not respond to external stimuli and has no conscious awareness of its surroundings.
-In this state, the cat may not respond to food, speech, or touch and shows no normal reflexes.
+Deep unconsciousness, also known as a coma, is a state in which a cat does not respond to external stimuli and has no conscious perception of its surroundings.
+In this state, the cat cannot react to food, speech, or touch and shows no normal reflexes.

 Can Occur with the Following Diseases: